codefuse-ai/MFTCoder/mftcoder_accelerate/README.md

 When applying inference, you always make your input string end with ```<s>bot\n``` to request the model generating answers.

 ### 2.3 DPO训练数据格式
 The training data is required to be a uniformed JSONL format, in which each line of data has the following JSON format.
-The "chosen" and "rejected" fields are required as ```chosen``` and ```rejected``` in DPO training and both includes "chatml-style" contents.
+The "chosen" and "rejected" fields are required as ```chosen``` and ```rejected``` in DPO training and both includes "chatml-style" contents(only last content of bot differs).
 ```json
 {
     "chosen":[